onzfonz/comp227/src/content/3/en/part3a.md

 ![network tools showing 200 and content-length 0](../../images/3/10ea.png)

 The HTTP status code that is returned is 200, which means that the response succeeded.
-There is no data sent back with the response, since the value of the <i>content-length</i> header is 0, and the same can be verified from the browser.
+There is no data sent back with the response, since the value of the `content-length` header is 0, and the same can be verified from the browser.

-The reason for this behavior is that the *note* variable is set to *undefined* if no matching note is found.
+The reason for this behavior is that the `note` variable is set to `undefined` if no matching note is found.
 The situation needs to be handled on the server in a better way.
 If no note is found, the server should respond with the status code [404 not found](https://www.rfc-editor.org/rfc/rfc9110.html#name-404-not-found) instead of 200.